660104A 4th January: London, unidentifeid

 -unverified early version without horns

-- Let's Spend The Night Together I (MJ/KR) -Jack Nitzsche on piano;
+- Let's Spend The Night Together I (MJ/KR) -Jack Nitzsche also on piano; backing

 - Panama Powder Room (MJ/KR) -unverified instrumental